SupaHam/Supervisor/README.md

 And voilà!
 You just hooked into Supervisor...
 FOREVER!

+## Building

+To build this project simply execute the following maven command `mvn clean package`.

+If you are unable to build this project, please contact SupaHam through [https://www.supaham.com/contact/](https://www.supaham.com/contact/)

 ## Contributing
 * **This project is written in Java 7.**  Make sure to mark methods with ` @Override` that override methods of parent classes, or that implement